testflows/TestFlows-WebSite/source/handbook/index.md

 ## Applying Multiple YML Files

-If more than one [YML] configuration file is specified on the command line then config files are applied left to right based on the order they are specified on the command line with the right most file having the highest precedence.
+If more than one [YML] configuration file is specified on the command line, the configuration files are then applied in the order specified, from left to right as specified on the command line, with the right most file having the highest precedence.

 For example,